mcjian09/mcjian09.github.io/index.md

 ## About Me

 Hi!
-I'm **Your Name**, a researcher interested in *data science, machine learning, and applied statistics*.
+I'm **Michael Jian**, a researcher interested in *mathematics, data science, machine learning, and statistics*.
-I enjoy exploring real-world datasets, designing experiments, and communicating results clearly.
+I enjoy exploring both abstract math and real-world problems.

 This site highlights some of the research projects I've worked on, including: